JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 Tips:
 1. Start small, I say start much much smaller than most people do .
 Just pick up the guitar every day for starters.
 Thne a week later plug it in every day and take it down every day.  or twice a day if you're really motivated
 1. learn one of these licks to test out tones and guitars.  <insert 5 easy smooth flowing guitar licks> like a chord or three and then a lick in that key, and then you can test out guitars at the guitar store or at friends houses and always know something to playy that sounds cocol.
 This is what to practice.  songs if you want too.
 Yyou dont have to learn my stuff but you need ot know something you can play with some confidence and it has to be something fluid. starts and stops have to be intentional.
 YOu can play it 1000 times and thats better than not having something to play, and you can learn new things as time goes on.
 When it comes down to it even the best gear wont make you sound good if yyou dont have something to playy.

+-[Why you should pick only 5 guitar players to focus your style around[(https://youtu.be/l2A7ye5zatw?t=382)

+Top 5 Most Influential (that I want to play like)
+5. Paul Gilbert
+1. Nuno Bettencourt
+2. Randy Rhoads
+3. Zakk Wylde
+4. John Petrucci

+Favorite Guitar Gods
+1. Paul Gilbert
+2. Eddie Van Halen
+3. Steve Vai
+4. Nuno Bettencourt
+5. Randy Rhoads

+Favorite Lesser known
+1. Tim Kelly (Slaughter)
+2. Jason Bieler (Saigon Kick)
+1. Devin Townsend
+4. DreamTroll
+5. I Fight Dragons

+About Guitar Players:
+1. Steve Blaze (I love how his fingers work more than anyone even more than George Lynch)
+4. Pete Townshend (I have always wanted to learn Tommy in its entirety and I think I could mostly do it but I also dont really understand where he gets the notes in his solos, but i do know them all very well and there arent too many things I couldnt do technically)
+6. Dimebag (mostly cowboys, vulgar, & far) I want to be able to play like him to some degree like he did in that iconic guitar store workshop and I want to be able to play a few of his solos
+6. Bruce Kulick
+7. Eric Clapton (I love him but I've never felt drawn to play like him)
+8. Tim Pierce (I'm only learning about him in 2020)
+6. Slash (I didnt used to be able to understand or hear the notes in these but I can now!)
+2. George Lynch (I love how his fingers move and everytime I hear him I feel a kinship between his playing and mine like the way I naturally play feels like it is a small part of how he plays, or like I am naturally drawn to playing like him)
+4. Billie Joe Armstrong (I have had the most fun over the years playing his music)
+5. Tim Kelly
+7. Ace Frehely (I think at this point I could learn to play most of his stuff!)
+8. Randy Rhoads
+9. Marty Friedman
+10. Zakk Wylde
+11. Jason Bieler
+12. Richie Sambora
+13. Phil Collen (I love how his hands move when he goes fast high up on the neck)
+14. Vivian Campbell
+15. Tom Morello
+16. Steve Stevens
+18. John Petrucci

+Players I love who didn't make the cut because: They are one of my favorites of all time and I love playing the stuff of theirs that I can but I dont understand what he is playing in his solos like ever, but I would like to
+2. EVH (especially these solos I dont understand where the notes come from)
+1. Hendrix
+3. Joe Satriani
+4. Steve Vai (The solos on Skyscraper are an exception I want to learn all of those)
+5. Criss Oliva
+8. Jimmy Page
+9. Tony Iommi

+Solos I think Intermediate Players could learn and play
+1. Ace Frehely
+2. C.C.
+Deville (Half of his solos are super well constructed and awesome and make sense and I could learn them,)
+3. Tesla
+4. Richie Sambora
+5. Slash
+6. Green Tinted 60s Mind
+7. I Fight Dragons

+Solos that Intermediate players could learn and mostly play
+6. Breaking the Chains Solo
+7. C.C.
+Deville ride the wind, talk dirty, Life Goes On, Life loves a tragedy

+Stuff I have always wanted to learn
+1. The Who's Tommy (in its entirety)
+2. Tesla Edisons Medecine
+3. Metallica Fade to Black
+4. Metallica One
+5. Ozzy Diary of a Madman
+6. Pantera Cowboys From hell
+7. Pantera Cemetery Gates
+8. Pantera Regular People
+9. Pantera Mouth For War
+7. Its Not Love
+8. Alone Again

+Advanced stuff I have always wanted to learn
+9. Everything on Skyscraper
+10. Everything on The Extremist (Starting with Summer Song)

+Stuff Id like to learn now
+1. Runaway Solo by Tim Pierce
+2. Rick Springfield Tim Pierce Solos